preetamjain01/Machine-Learning-with-Energy-Datasets/ReadMe.md

 https://jakevdp.github.io/PythonDataScienceHandbook/05.03-hyperparameters-and-modelvalidation.html
 (3)\
 AdaptiveAlgo is interested in understanding hyperparameter tuning and model validation prior to model selection for production.
-Review (3) and discuss various approaches and discuss which approach you would recommend.
+Reviewed and discussed various approaches and discussed which approach I would recommend.
 In addition, AdaptiveAlgo is intrigued by\
 • cross validation techniques\
 • Bias -variance tradeoff\
 • regularization (L1, L2, Elastic net)\
 • grid search options.\
-Illustrate all these in the context of model validation and selection.\
+Illustrated all these in the context of model validation and selection.\
 \
 **Part 7: Final pipeline**\
 Which model would you finally recommend and why?\
-Create a pipeline See (Feature selection as part of a pipeline in http://scikitlearn.org/stable/modules/feature\_selection.html ) on how to automate the entire model from data ingestion to final model prediction
+Created a pipeline See (Feature selection as part of a pipeline in http://scikitlearn.org/stable/modules/feature\_selection.html ) on how to automate the entire model from data ingestion to final model prediction

 **Part 8: Report and Model development methodology\***\
-• Put together a comprehensive report discussing your analysis in pdf.\
+• Created a comprehensive report discussing my analysis in pdf.\
-• AdaptiveAlgo wants to see the whole project implemented as jupyter notebooks.
-Create jupyter notebooks for each part.\
-• AdaptiveAlgo also wants to see how you develop code and use github.
-Use and document the project using Github and use this for versioning of the code\
 http://nbdime.readthedocs.io/en/stable/ for version checking